Mayank-508/Mayank-508/README.md

 ## 🛠️ Projects I’ve worked on
 - **KrishiBazaar** 🌾 – A marketplace app connecting farmers and buyers
-- **NewsApp** 📰 – A modern news application with auto-scrolling headlines and source switching
 - **InboxPro** 📩 – An **email app** with smart features including **AI-generated replies**
-- **Employee Management System - Using the RestFul API and spring Boot Backend.
+- **Employee Management System** - Using the RestFul API and spring Boot Backend.
 ## 📚 Interests
 - System Design & Architecture
 - Databases & Backend Development